sagemath/trac_to_gh/Issue 7704.md

 # Issue 7704: bug in sparse matrix det

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7704

 Original creator: was